Dkowald/kwld.GitPackage/doc/ChangeNotes.md

-This is a re-boot of the earlier [GitPackage](https://github.com/Dkowald/GitPackage)
+This is a re-boot of the now retired [GitPackage](https://github.com/Dkowald/GitPackage)

 This time around, I want to remove the dependency on git cli;